Mr-Coxall/TrueNAS-CS-Box/setup/README.md

 # Setup

+## BIOS

+- ensure "secure boot" is off for TrueNAS Scale

+## Load TrueNAS Scale

+- ensure you remember the PASSWORD!
+- load OS on the small drive
+  - keep the 2 large drives for mirrored storage

+## Startup

 Once you can login headless from another computer on network:

 - change the port from 80 & 443, so that these can be used by a local web server: